Overview

 Consultative Mechanism

-The IAEA Secretariat will normally attempt to resolve anomalies and compliance concerns.
-If necessary, concerns are communicated to the IAEA Board of Governors.
-The Board makes a determination of noncompliance if appropriate and reports it to Member States, UNSC, and UNGA.
-INFCIRC/153 included a dispute settlement procedure creating an arbitral tribunal at the International Court of Justice.
+Regarding safeguards compliance, in practice, the IAEA Secretariat normally attempts to resolve anomalies and compliance concerns directly with the state in question.
+If necessary, concerns are referred to the IAEA Board of Governors.
+The Board makes a determination of non-compliance if appropriate and reports its findings to IAEA Member States, the United Nations Security Council (UNSC), and the United Nations General Assembly (UNGA).
+Furthermore, INFCIRC/153 provides a dispute settlement procedure creating an arbitral tribunal at the International Court of Justice, another avenue for dispute settlement.19